carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 ---
-title: Kapp and Dagger"
+title: Kapp and Dagger
-slug: dagger-and-cloak
+slug: kapp-and-dagger
 date: 2022-07-30
 author: Renu Yarday
 excerpt: "In this article, we will explore how to leverage kapp in a Dagger pipeline."